PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 * *Percentage* \- Similar to Relative, find a match between Players where their values are no wider apart than the specified minimum and maximum percentage values.

   **Example:** If Player 1 submits a *MatchmakingRequest* with a skill level of X, Player 1 will only be matched to another Player who has a skill level between 25 percent less than and 50 percent greater than X.

+### Match Periods

+We can specify how long we want to look for a Match Type before giving up.
+This can be done by creating Periods of time where we specify the Type on which we should match Players.

+We can create multiple Threshold periods during one Match and, in those Periods of time, we can specify different Types on which we should match Players.
+In the examples above, we have 3 Thresholds, all with different Periods of time (in seconds).
+Once the *MatchmakingRequest* is executed, if the first Period does not find a suitable match, the following periods will continue subsequently to try to find a match until their duration has expired.
+By having a combination of longer and shorter Periods, we can fine-tune our Match criteria to be stricter or more relaxed, whilst the time duration of the Match progresses.

+In the match example shown the screenshot above, the first Threshold will try to find a match based on an *Absolute* Match Type for *10* seconds.
+The second and third Thresholds will try to find a *Relative* match for *20* seconds and a *Percentage* match for *30* seconds respectively, before the Match ends.

+### Accept Minimum Players

-* *Accept Min.
-Players* \- Selecting this for a particular threshold instructs the Match to match all the Players it has currently found after that selected threshold period is complete, on the condition that the number of Players found and matched is more than or equal to the value in the *Min.
+Selecting this for a particular threshold instructs the Match to match all the Players it has currently found after that selected threshold period is complete, on the condition that the number of Players found and matched is more than or equal to the value in the *Min.
 Players* field.
 If it hasn't found enough Players according to this value, the *Accept Min.
 Players* value is ignored and the Match continues to find Players in the next threshold.

+**Example:** Suppose our first Threshold for the Match, using Absolute Match Type, was selected to accept minimum players. *Min.
+Players* for *MULTI_MCH* is set at 2.
+Now suppose a player with skill level 20 issues a *MatchmakingRequest* using the *MULTI_MCH*.
+If only 1 other matching player is found in the first 10 seconds - with, say, skill level 21 - then the Match would be made for these 2 players and the matchmaking process would cease.

 <q>**Remember!**  If *Accept Min.
 Players* is not selected for any threshold, and there aren't enough Players found in the Match to reach the *Max.
 Players* value, no Match will be found, even if there are more Players than the *Min.
 Players* value.</q>

-### Periods of time

-We can specify how long we want to look for a Match Type before giving up.
-This can be done by creating Periods of time where we specify the Type on which we should match Players.

-We can create multiple Threshold periods during one Match and, in those Periods of time, we can specify different Types on which we should match Players.
-In the examples above, we have 3 Thresholds, all with different Periods of time (in seconds).
-Once the *MatchmakingRequest* is executed, if the first Period does not find a suitable match, the following periods will continue to subsequently find a match until their duration has expired.
-By having a combination of longer and shorter Periods, we can fine-tune our Match criteria to be stricter or more relaxed, whilst the time duration of the Match progresses.

-In the match example shown the screenshot above, the first Threshold will try to find a match based on an *Absolute* Match Type for *10* seconds.
-The second and third Thresholds will try to find a *Relative* match for *20* seconds and a *Percentage* match for *30* seconds respectively, before the Match ends.

-### Quick or Precise Matching?

-Currently, Matches become more precise with an increased number of Thresholds.

-For example, suppose we have a simple Head-to-Head Match with a single Threshold that has a minimum Relative value of *1* and a maximum Relative value of *5*.
-If Player *1* submits a *MatchmakingRequest* first and has a skill of *15,* and Player *2* submits a *MatchmakingRequest* and has a skill of *20*, there will be no Match, even though Player *1*'s maximum Threshold matches Player *2*'s skill using these Threshold values: no reverse-matching occurs because Player *2*'s minimum Threshold value wouldn't match Player *1*'s skill.

-However, more precise matches can be achieved simply by adding more Thresholds.

-### Examples
+### Multiplayer Matching Examples

-In a more precise Head-to-Head Match, using Thresholds like the ones on *MULTI_MCH* above, would return a more accurate Match between Players than the previous example.
+Using the three <b>Thresholds</b> in the above *MULTI_MCH* example above and for a 3-player context, here are some example scenarios to demonstrate just how the matching process works:

-If Players *1*, *2*, and *3* had skills of *20*, *15*, and *17* respectively and submitted a *MatchmakingRequest* in that order, during the time of Player *1*'s first threshold period, Players *1* and *3* would be matched based on the second (Relative) Match Type.
+* **Scenario 1.** Players *1*, *2*, and *3* have skills of *20*, *15*, and *17* respectively.
+Each player submits a *MatchmakingRequest* in that order and each player's request is issued within player *1's* first Threshold period of 10 seconds.
+Players *1* and *3* would be matched based on the second Threshold which uses the Relative Match Type.

-If Players *1*, *2*, and *3* had skills of *20*, *15*, and *16* respectively and submitted a *MatchmakingRequest* in that order, during the time of Player *1*'s first threshold period, Players *2* and *3* would be matched based on the second (Relative) Match Type.
+* **Scenario 2.** Players *1*, *2*, and *3* have skills of *20*, *15*, and *16* respectively.
+Each player submits a *MatchmakingRequest* in that order and each player's request is issued within player *1's* first Threshold period of 10 seconds.
+Players *2* and *3* would be matched based on the second Threshold which uses the Relative Match Type.

-If Players *1*, *2*, and *3* had skills of *20*, *15*, and *16* respectively, and Player's *2* and *3* submitted a *MatchmakingRequest* in that order, during the time of Player 1's *second* threshold period, Players *1* and *3* would again be matched based on the *third* (Percent) Match Type.
+* **Scenarios 3.** Players *1*, *2*, and *3* have skills of *20*, *15*, and *16* respectively.
+Player *1* submits a *MatchmakingRequest*.
+However, players *2* and *3* submit their requests later and during player *1's* *second* Threshold period of 20 seconds.
+Players *1* and *3* are matched based on the third Threshold which uses the Percent Match Type.

-## Multiplayer Matching
+## Multiplayer Matching in the Test Harness

 To match multiple Players, we will use the [MatchmakingRequest](/API Documentation/Request API/Multiplayer/MatchmakingRequest.md) in the *Test Harness*.

 *5.* In the *Test Harness*, authenticate 4 Players (in separate browser tabs) and have them each submit a *MatchmakingRequest* within 10 seconds so that all Players can attempt to match each other in their first threshold period.

+*<< UPDATE! there is extra info with these msgs now!
+Check out in Test Harness. >>*

 Players *1*, *2*, *3* and *4* should have a skill of *16*, *21*, *19* and *22* respectively.